 What is clear is that a national framework and national funding for public provision are needed.
 Councils seem likely to be central to how a public social care system is organised and provided.
 Even now, they absolutely can and should do more to curb and mitigate the chaos and misery in social care in their areas, and this is something local Labour Parties and union branches in particular should take up.
 In the first instance, we should demand all councils follow Salford and ensure the right to isolate on full pay for all care workers in their area.
 But radical transformation requires a much wider approach.

-Demands should certainly include restoring all the national funding councils have lost since 2010, and providing an adequate system of additional funding for a well-functioning public social care system.
+Demands should include restoring all the national funding councils have lost since 2010, and providing an adequate system of additional funding for a well-functioning public social care system.
 Creating this public care system is connected to and must go alongside reconstructing the NHS as a fully public service, but it is a distinct demand.

 Socialists should consider the possibilities to bring together trade unionists and workers’ campaigns, service-users and their organisations, social care, NHS and local government campaigners, Labour Party activists and others into a united campaigning force - to argue for and win public ownership of the sector, as a free, comprehensive and well funded service, with dramatically improved standards, conditions, pay and workers’ rights.
 It seems likely that, given what we are going through, a campaign like this could quickly win wide support.